How and to what extent does governance help or hinder social justice?

-The GLSJ research group forms part of the ISS Research Programme in Global Development and Social Justice.
-We aim to produce internationally leading, socially committed and societally relevant research outcomes on issues of governance from an explicitly social justice perspective.
+This forms the basis of the research carried out by members of the Governance, Law and Social Justice (GLSJ) research group.
+GLSJ researchers produce internationally leading, socially committed and societally relevant research on issues of governance from a social justice perspective.

 Our research combines multiple disciplines with a focus on fields such politics, political economy, public administration and management, global governance and international law.
 Thematically, our research initiatives are concerned, amongst others, with topics such as: